Amourspirit/python_ooo_dev_tools/docs/odev/part1/chapter02.rst

 Some the examples come from the `LibreOffice Python UNO Examples <https://github.com/Amourspirit/python-ooouno-ex>`_ project.

-The aim with these |odev| is to hide some of the verbiage of Office.
+The aim of |odev| is to hide some of the verbiage of Office.
 When (if?) a programmer feels ready for more detail, then my code is documented.
 Here, only explaining functions that illustrate Office ideas, such as service managers and components.